jellyfin-archive/jellyfin-docs/general/clients/kodi.md

 ## Multiple Clients

-When using multiple kodi clients do not copy kodi's db (i.e myvideosXYZ.db, jellyfin.db) files from one client to the other to try and reduce initial syncing time.
-This will work, but it will confuse jellyfin and all the clients will be seen as the same client causing syncing between these clients not to work correctly.
+When using multiple Kodi clients do not copy Kodi's database (i.e. myvideosXYZ.db, jellyfin.db) files from one client to the other to try and reduce initial syncing time.
+This will work, but it will confuse Jellyfin and all the clients will be seen as the same client, causing sync between these clients not to work correctly.